East End

 East End Village - works map and legend

-These works will be the start of Phase 3 to improve the streetscape on Hunter Street between Thorn and Wolfe Streets, and on Wolfe Street between King and Scott Streets.
+These works will improve the streetscape on Hunter Street between Thorn and Wolfe Streets, and on Wolfe Street between King and Scott Streets.

 There will be some temporary traffic changes while we deliver these upgrades.
 Traffic control will be onsite to assist pedestrians and vehicles moving through the area.